eamozheiko/HiLocus/README.md

 - fracton of cis short range (distance less than 20kb) contacts in valid pairs
 - fracton of cis long range (distance more than 20kb) contacts in valid pairs

-EXAMPLE: ```hilocus stat --sam full/path/to/samfile --name sample1 --outdir full/path/to/outdir```
+EXAMPLE: ```hilocus stat --sam path/to/samfile --name sample1 --outdir path/to/outdir```

-If your data in BAM or CRAM format, it is nessecary to convet it to SAM before runnig ```hilocus stat```
+Possible inputs: BAM or SAM files

 ### hilocus trans